nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 (base) Nishithas-MacBook-Air:docsearch nishi$ grep -L "September" technical/911report/*.txt technical/911report/chapter-13.1.txt
 ```
+What it's doing and why it's useful: This command only prints the names of .txt files in the 911report directory that do not have the phrase "September".
+This can be useful in a situation where the user needs to filter out files that do not contain a key phrase in order to improve efficiency.

 example 2:
 ```
 (base) Nishithas-MacBook-Air:docsearch nishi$ grep -L "environment" technical/government/Env_Prot_Agen/*.txt technical/government/Env_Prot_Agen/ctf7-10.txt
 ```
-What it's doing and why it's useful: This command only prints the names of files that do not have a given phrase.
+What it's doing and why it's useful: This command only prints the names of .txt files in the Env_Prot_Agen directory that do not have the phrase "environment".
 This can be useful in a situation where the user needs to filter out files that do not contain a key phrase in order to improve efficiency.
 Source: man grep

 **Command-line option 3: grep -B num**